Sea of Heartbreak: Other cover versions

-The alternative rock band Meat Puppets recorded a version of the song that was featured 2019 album Dusty Notes.
+The alternative rock band Meat Puppets recorded a version of the song that was featured on the 2019 album Dusty Notes.
 Lynn Anderson released the song as a single in 1979 from her “Outlaw Is Just a State of Mind” album and it peaked at number 33 on Billboard’s Country Single Chart.
-Yugoslav rock band Džentlmeni released a Serbo-Croatian version of the song, entitled "Slomljena srca" ("Broken Hearts"), in 1969, the song becoming a big hit in Yugoslavia.
-Their version appeared in the 1998 Serbian film Barking at the Stars.
-Poco included their version of the song on their 1982 album Cowboys and Englishmen.
+Yugoslav rock band Džentlmeni released a Serbo-Croatian version of the song, entitled "Slomljena srca" ("Broken Hearts"), in 1969, the song becoming a large hit in Yugoslavia.
+Their version appeared in the 1998 Serbian hit film Barking at the Stars.
+Poco included their version of the song on their 1982 album Cowboys & Englishmen.
 Czech country singer Michal Tučný released a version of the song, entitled "Snídaně v trávě" ("Breakfast on the Grass"), with lyrics by Zdeněk Rytíř, in 1980.